 It is intriguing to teach more able readers how to infer and deduce (read ‘between the lines’) by increasing their vocabulary, by prompting them to understand what that challenging vocabulary means, by leading them to dig deeper into the text.

-Three elements of English – Spelling, Punctuation and Grammar – have been turned into a variety of acronyms by the Department for Education over the years: their incarnations have been SPaG, GPS, … In the 2010s, Michael Gove introduced intensive assessment of SPaG at the end of Key Stage 2 (Year 6), which resulted in children being taught far more about grammar than they need to know at that age.
+Three elements of English – Spelling, Punctuation and Grammar – have been turned into a variety of acronyms by the Department for Education over the years: their incarnations have been SPaG, GPS, … In the 2010s the government introduced intensive assessment of SPaG at the end of key stage 2 (Year 6), which resulted in children being taught far more about grammar than they need to know at that age.

 When tutoring my pupils, I ask them to look at the spelling of a word they have written.
 Does it look right?
 Does it match spelling patterns they know?

 Spelling can be taught in fun ways using games, e.g. Scrabble, wordsearch, to name just two.
-ZType is a fun typing app which reinforced spelling.
+ZType is a typing app which reinforces spelling in a fun way.
 Try it!

 When I wrote their ideas on the whiteboard or Learning Wall during Guided Writing, pupils were keen to point out punctuation errors (deliberate mistakes made by me) but they weren’t as observant in their own writing.
 Children had to be retaught to punctuate as they wrote, rather than put the punctuation in afterwards.